 Yes, this quote may come from a green puppet in a movie but I have always remembered it.

-BONUS!
-CINDY'S FAVORITE QUOTE:
+CINDY'S FAVORITE QUOTES:

 "Sweet Cheese and Crackers!" - Judy Hopps from the Disney movie "Zootopia".